g33ky-sl0th/factorio-assignment-Orin_Pao_2022CS11130/README.markdown

 - **Disconnected Graph Components**: The LP ensures only the component connected to the sink receives flow.
 Disconnected sources contribute zero flow, and their remaining supply appears in the residual graph for infeasibility analysis.
 - **Infeasible Cases**: Detected when `v < total_target`.
 The min-cut analysis identifies bottlenecks (tight edges/nodes) accurately.
 - **Implementation**: Node splitting and direct lower-bound constraints ensure all edge cases (e.g., zero-flow edges, fully saturated nodes) are handled correctly.

-## Conclusion
-The implementation uses a robust LP-based approach for both `factory` and `belts`, leveraging PuLP and CBC for efficiency and reliability.
-It handles all specified edge cases, enforces strict tolerances, and ensures deterministic output, meeting the performance and correctness requirements of the assignment.